EAL & SEND

 Learning Differences

-Students who access support in our highly experienced, approachable and friendly department are viewed as individuals with learning differences not difficulties.
-Some students arrive at LWC with diagnosed learning differences such as dyslexia or dyspraxia.
-Some may have a medical condition impacting on education, but we also support international students with English as an Additional Language (EAL).
+Students accessing support within our experienced and approachable department are viewed as individuals with learning differences.
+LWC is an inclusive setting where neurodiversity and neurodivergence are discussed openly.
+Some students join LWC with diagnosed specific learning differences such as dyslexia or dyspraxia.
+Others may have medical conditions that impact education, such as ADHD and autism.
+We also assist international students with English as an Additional Language (EAL).

 LWC 1